But curb thou the high spirit in thy breast, for gentle ways are best, and keep aloof from sharp contentions.

 Meaning

-In the quote “But curb thou the high spirit in thy breast, for gentle ways are best, and keep aloof from sharp contentions.,” the emphasis is on happiness.
-It highlights the thought that happiness is found in simple moments while implying that gratitude invites more joy.
+The message behind “But curb thou the high spirit in thy breast, for gentle ways are best, and keep aloof from sharp contentions.” revolves around happiness.
+It suggests that happiness is found in simple moments, making it relatable to many people's experiences.

 Theme